dlacomb/RMACBaseballVoting/README.md

 **sba:** Stolen Base Attempts

-**1st Team:** 1st Target Variable, Player wins 1st Team All Conference award or does not (1 winner/year for DH, C, 1B, 2B, 3B, SS, 3 winners/year for OF)
+**1st Team:** 0 = No, 1 = Yes, 1st Target Variable, Player wins 1st Team All Conference award or does not (1 winner/year for DH, C, 1B, 2B, 3B, SS, 3 winners/year for OF)

-**2nd Team:** 2nd Target Variable, Player wins 2nd Team All Conference award or does not (1 winner/year for DH, C, 1B, 2B, 3B, SS, 3 winners/year for OF)
+**2nd Team:** 0 = No, 1 = Yes, 2nd Target Variable, Player wins 2nd Team All Conference award or does not (1 winner/year for DH, C, 1B, 2B, 3B, SS, 3 winners/year for OF)

+**Exploratory Data Analysis (EDA)**
+EDA was performed on all three datasets.
+Majority of the data organizing was performed in Excel.
+Data cleaning and handling of NA values was handled in R.  Below is R Source Code handling missing values.